MatthewLabasan/arl-project/README.md

     - 7/10: Work on database search functionality
     - 7/17: Work on frontend/fix bugs
     - 7/24: Work up paper and presentation

+## 6/26/24
+Today, I continued with my tutorials and implemented my MongoDB database into my test project, which was super exciting, and not as bad as I thought it would be!
+I read a couple chapters on MongoDB design choices, and learned about embedded vs normalized data methods (in both relational and document based), and how we can implement a form of either in MongoDB based on our accessing/writing needs.
+I am not sure what I would like to do with my web scraping data yet, since I am unsure of the format it will be in.
+Alongside this, I also learned about controllers and how they work alongside routers and the database, and solidified a general understanding of the MVC framework for the backend of a project.
+I’m pretty happy with where I am at right now of in terms of understanding!
+Tomorrow, I will finish up the small portion I have left on Controllers.
+After that, I think I will have enough knowledge to move onto webscrapers and I will delve into the other misc. backend and front end things after I learn how to use puppeteer first.